DefinitelyTyped/DefinitelyTyped/types/gapi.client.streetviewpublish/readme.md

 BatchUpdatePhotosResponse.results.
 See
 UpdatePhoto
 for specific failures that can occur per photo.

+Only the fields specified in
+updateMask
+field are used.
+If `updateMask` is not present, the update applies to all fields.

+<aside class="note"><b>Note:</b> To update
+Pose.altitude,
+Pose.latLngPair has to be
+filled as well.
+Otherwise, the request will fail.</aside>
 */
 await gapi.client.photos.batchUpdate({  });

 /*
 Lists all the Photos that belong to the user.
 */
 await gapi.client.photos.list({  });
 ```